Many women wonder if a breast lift will be necessary with their breast augmentation, and one question that I regularly hear is...

 That’s a pleasant name, right?
 The original incision for this procedure looks a lot like a triangle.
 Once sutured, you’re looking at the outline of a lollipop.
 Removing some breast skin and moving the areola, this lift can make some impressive progress on a sagging breast.

-Women who have this type of lift are going to have not only an areola scar, but also a vertical scar.
+Women who have this type of breast lift are going to have not only an areola scar, but also a vertical scar.
 The vertical scar will run from their areola, down to the under crease of their breast.
 (I had this type of lift with my breast reduction when I was 18).

 So take the image you have of a lollipop scar and add a smiley face to the bottom of it.
-This lift has the most drastic transformation potential.
-After measuring, your plastic surgeon might recommend an Anchor Lift to help you achieve your goals.
-This lift will remove the most skin from your breast and provide the greatest support for an implant.
+This breast lift has the most drastic transformation potential.
+After measuring, your plastic surgeon might recommend an Anchor Breast Lift to help you achieve your goals.
+This breast lift will remove the most skin from your breast and provide the greatest support for an implant.

 If you’re feeling concerned about scarring, be sure to take into consideration the long term effect of your procedure.